 Travel hacking is all about saving money on travel.
 You can do that by obtaining “points” and “miles” offered by airline and hotel loyalty programs and certain credit cards.

 The concept of a travel hacking is quite simple.
 You earn points and miles the following ways:

-When you have obtained certain amount of points or miles, you can redeem them on free airfare.
+When you have obtained a certain amount of points or miles, you can redeem them on free airfare.
 You can do that in one of three ways:

 This step goes together with the previous one.
-Loyalty programs grant you points or miles when you choose to fly particular airline or stay at a particular hotel chain.
+Loyalty programs grant you points or miles when you choose to fly on a particular airline or stay at a particular hotel chain.
 You can check our full list of airline loyalty programs reviews.

-Your preferences towards a particular loyalty program depends on your travel goals.
-By signing up for the right loyalty program you can faster reach your travel goal.
-Moreover, you can sign up for most loyalty programs at absolutely no cost.
+Your preferences towards a particular loyalty program depend on your travel goals.
+By signing up for the right loyalty program, you can reach your travel goal faster.

 When you choose your travel rewards credit card, pay special attention to the following features:

-To maximize travel rewards we recommend charging all your purchases to a credit card linked to your travel reward program.
+To maximize travel rewards, we recommend charging all your purchases to a credit card linked to your travel reward program.
 And, of course, pay off your balance each month in full.

-At the same time, hotels’ and airlines’ online portals will provide you the opportunity to earn travel points for shopping.
-These portals are called “mileage malls”.
+At the same time, hotel’s and airline’s online portals will provide you the opportunity to earn travel points for shopping.
+These portals are called “mileage malls.”
 While shopping particularly at a mileage mall, you will get reward points in addition to the points you get for using a credit card.
 Double profit!

-Dining programs and mileage malls are lucrative, but difficult ways of travel maximizations.
+Dining programs and mileage malls are lucrative but difficult ways of travel maximizations.
 To learn how to navigate around them and use them effectively, check our guide on dining programs and mileage malls.